Rohit Chandel

-Rohit Chandel (born 26 September 1995) is an Indian television actor and model who is best known for playing Baji Rao in Kashibai Bajirao Ballal and Dhawal Makwana in Pandya Store.
+Rohit Chandel (born 26 September 1995) is an Indian television actor who is best known for playing Baji Rao in Kashibai Bajirao Ballal and Dhawal Makwana in Pandya Store.

 Early life

 Rohit Chandel was born on 26 September 1995 to Rajendra Chandel and Nanda Chandel in Shahada, Maharashtra.

 Career

 Chandel made his acting debut in a commercial advertisement after getting rejected in 90 auditions.
 In 2014, Chandel made his television debut in BIG Magic series Har Mushkil Ka Hal Akbar Birbal in a minor role.
 Later, he appeared in various Hindi series in several significant roles.

 In 2022, he played the lead role of Baji Rao in Kashibai Bajirao Ballal.
 From 2023 to 2024, he is seen playing the lead role of Dhawal Makwana in Pandya Store opposite Priyanshi Yadav.
+In June 2026, he was signed to portray Ishaan Ganguly in musical romance show Sairaab but in July 2026 he was replaced by the makers following his arrest in POCSO Case.